AP CSA Unit 1 Exam (2025) - Objects, Methods & Expressions

-Unit 1 introduces students to how Java programs are written, executed, and reasoned about.
-Mastery of this unit is essential, as these concepts appear in nearly every multiple-choice question and free-response question on the AP CSA exam.
+Unit 1 introduces how Java programs are written, executed, and reasoned about.
+These concepts appear in nearly every AP CSA exam question.

 This assessment includes high-difficulty multiple-choice questions modeled after:

-• ✔️ Common AP CSA pitfalls discussed by high-scoring students and teachers
+• Common AP CSA pitfalls from high-scoring students and teachers

 Unit 1 Topics Covered: